Interview with Elodie Joly, Founder of L'Honorable

 You present your jewellery like a collection of precious and personal objects, like a collector’s exhibition.

 I create embroidery, every piece is unique, no one is the same.
 We work with small collections that I create myself.
-I also occasionally work with a haute-couture atelier in Dubai where the craftsmanship is truly amazing, which helps me when I have a lot of orders.
+I also occasionally work with a haute-couture atelier in Mumbai where the craftsmanship is truly amazing, which helps me when I have a lot of orders.
 It takes 5-6 hours to create my smallest pieces, the bigger pieces can take more than 20 hours of embroidery and that’s not including gluing and laying the chain…

 Is there a real dialogue between the brands and designers over the four days at Premiere Classe ?

 There are real discussions and sharing with other designers and entrepreneurs, and also with “mumpreneurs.”
 We learn on the spot, in a way we discuss behind the scenes, we advise each other on all the issues that play out behind the scenes and for which we must find the best solutions: deadlines, logistics, delivery, stewardship, press management and even communication...

 Have you established any collaborations at Premiere Classe ?

 Yes I have met designers before during the trade-show and we have produced pieces together afterwards, it’s really great!
 There is a real mutual enrichment.
 During this edition, I also met with a future collaborator which should be finished in the next few months, but I can't tell you any more at this time.